wix-incubator/repluggable/README.md

 Examples of contributed pieces include React components, panel item descriptors, UI command descriptors, etc etc. They can be anything, provided that they are expected by the lego.
 Here _expected_ means that some package provides an API, through which it accepts contributions of this specific type.

-There are also two kinds of contributions supported directly by `react-app-lego`: _APIs_ and _reducers_.
+There are also two kinds of contributions supported directly by `repluggable`: _APIs_ and _reducers_.

 Besides contributing lego pieces, entry points may contain additional lifecycle hooks.